AnCaste/LIPIC/README.md

 ## Acknowledgments

-Thanks to Prof. Ilario Losito, Dr. Davide Coniglio and the other co-workers pertaining to Prof. Tommaso Cataldi’s research group (University of Bari, Italy) for their contribution to the development of the LIPIC theoretical background.
+Thanks to Prof. Ilario Losito, Dr. Davide Coniglio, Prof. Cosima Damiana Calvano and Prof. Tommaso Cataldi for their contribution to the development of the LIPIC theoretical background.
+Prof. Pietro Santamaria, Dott.
+Beniamino Leoni, Prof. Luigi Palmieri and Dr. Maria Antonietta Di Noia are acknowledged for providing samples employed to obtain data for LIPIC testing.